Aayushi-4094/GesturePaint/README.md

 ## Customization

-Explore endless possibilities by customizing CanvasWizard:
+Explore endless possibilities by customizing openCV:

 - **Brush Size**: Modify the code to suit your preferred brush size.